What kind of research does The BMJ publish?

 - ...and there was no valid analysis of non-response bias

-- data analysis did not relate to the original research question(s)
+The data analysis did not relate to the original research question(s).

 External validity/generalisability of the study

 These points about the manuscript are all fixable, and we would not usually reject an article just because it is not well presented.
 Nor do we expect the grammar to be perfect when the authors do not have English as their first language.
-However, very poor presentation or use of a format that looks nothing like a BMJ article may deter busy editors, given the large volume of articles submitted.
+However, very poor presentation or use of a format that looks nothing like an article in The BMJ may deter busy editors, given the large volume of articles submitted.

 Ethics problems, research misconduct, and publication misconduct